 As one of the first companies to sponsor a national vegetable gardening initiative for kids, Bonnie Plants has delivered over 18 million cabbage plants nationwide, fostering an interest in gardening, healthy eating, and the environment along the way.

-“The joy of gardening and the satisfaction of growing healthy food are gifts that kids never outgrow,” says Stan Cope, President and CEO of Bonnie Plants and grandson of founders Livingston and “Miss Bonnie” Paulk.
+“The joy of gardening and the satisfaction of growing healthy food are gifts that kids never outgrow,” says Stan Cope, CEO of Bonnie Plants and grandson of founders Livingston and “Miss Bonnie” Paulk.
 “We’re grateful for the opportunity to share these gifts with the next generation of gardeners.”

 Why a cabbage?
 Cabbages were the first profitable crop sold by Bonnie in 1918.
 The cabbages utilized for the program are the O.S.
 Cross variety, which is known for producing giant, oversized heads, making the process even more exciting for kids.
 To date, the largest cabbage grown tipped the scales at 75 pounds!
-Seeds for this program are generously donated by American Takii Seed Company, the breeders of O.S.
-Cross.
+Seeds for this program are generously donated by American Takii Seed Company, the breeders of the O.S.
+Cross hybrid cabbage.
 This is an impressive old variety that was an All-America Winner in 1951.

 Click here to find out how the program works.